 1. Staying connected

-Making sure you stay connected with your family and friends is important, particularly at the moment when travel and movement around the country is so restricted.
+Making sure you stay connected with your family and friends is important, particularly when you’re living alone.

 It’s likely that your children or grandchildren prefer to keep in touch using technology and apps on their phones – rather than via a traditional phone call.
 Apps that help you to stay connected are a fantastic edition as they can not only allow you to stay in touch via phone calls and text messaging, but you can share photos, videos, play games together and make video calls – it’s almost as good as seeing family and friends in person!